-They are based on the elastic properties of tissue and neuromuscular reflex connection with the spine, brain blood vessels and internal organs.
+They are based on the elastic properties of tissue and neuromuscular reflex connection with the spine, nerves, spinal cord, brain, blood vessels and internal organs.

 Modern and highly effective methods of manual therapy are myofascial release, muscle-energy techniques, postisometric relaxation of muscles, the technique of tension and counter-tension, etc. These methods (soft manual therapy) are becoming increasingly popular among practitioners.